dib1000/APCSFinalProject/README.md

 06/01/2021: Added boundaries to the ghosts' movement so that it can't go past the walls and goes in other directions if movement is not possible in one direction

+06/03/2021: Implemented pellets getting eaten and adding to the points; however the displaying of the points should be fixed.
+Pellets disappear after being touched by the pacman.